 Reference: R.R.
-Rogers, A Short Course in Cloud Physics, Pergamon; J. Battan, Radar Scientific American, Freeman.
+Rogers, A Short Course in Cloud Physics, Pergamon; J. Battan, Radar Observation of the Atmosphere, U. of Chicago Press; Atmospheric Physics, Readings from Scientific American, Freeman.

-\$20A General Meteorology I, Lect.
-3 hrs.; A.D.J.
-O'Neill.
-Prerequisite: At least one ^{Alrd}-year level physics class.
+4520A General Meteorology I, Lect.
+3 hrs.; Staff.
+Prerequisite: At least one third-year level physics class.

-s class provides students with an understanding of the origin and composition of the sphere, its thermal structure, the general circulation, airmass and frontal theory, weatherretating physical processes and their consequences.
+This class provides students with an understanding of the origin and composition of the atmosphere, its thermal structure, the general circulation, airmass and frontal theory, weather-generating physical processes and their consequences.

 Texts: S. Petterssen, Introduction to Meteorology, McGraw-Hill.
-S. Petterssen, Weather Analysis and Forecasting, Vol. 1.
-McGraw-Hill.
+S. Petterssen, Weather Analysis and Forecasting, Vol. 1, McGraw-Hill.

 4530B General Meteorology II, Lect.
-3 hrs.; A.D.J.
-O'Neill.
+3 hrs.; Staff.
 Prerequisite: Physics 4520A.

 This class expands on knowledge acquired in 4520A.
-Topics studied include hydrostatic stability and instability, heat, moisture and momentum transfer, clouds, fog and precipitation, meso and micro-scale phenomena, local wind systems, controls on weather and climate.
-Students are exposed to applications of metorological knowledge and theory to problems in air pollution control, hydrology, agriculture and other fields.
+Topics studied include hydrostatic stability and instabilitymicro-scale phenomena, local wind systems, controls on weather and climate.
+Students ansfer, clouds, fog are exposed to applications of metorological knowledge and theory to problems in air pollution control, hydrology, agriculture and other fields.

 Text: S. Petterssen, Weather Analysis and Forecasting, Vol. II, McGraw-Hill.
-Other selective
+Other selective reading will be assigned.

 4540A Synoptic Meteorology I, Lect.
-2 hrs.; tutorial and laboratory 3 hrs.; A.D.J.
-O'Neill.
+2 hrs.; tutorial and laboratory 3 hrs.; Staff.
 Prerequisite: At least one third-year level physics class.

 This class introduces principles and techniques of meteorological analysis, diagnosis of weather systems and prognosis of system motion and development.
 A brief review is presented of meteorological instrumentation, observational procedures, codes and analysis techniques, essential to the study of the main subject matter.
-The class includes a weekly three-hour tutoriallaboratory period during which graphical and computer methods are applied to the examination of real atmospheric systems.
+The class includes a weekly three-hour tutorial-laboratory period during which graphical and computer methods are applied to the examination of real atmospheric systems.

 4550B Synoptic Meteorology II, Lect.
-2 hrs.; tutorial and laboratory 3 hrs.; A.D.J.
-O'Neill.
-Prerequisite: Physics 4540A
+2 hrs.; tutorial and laboratory 3 hrs.; Staff.
+Prerequisite: Physics 4540A.